clarus/coq-cunit/README.md

     Require Import CUnit.All.

 at the beginning of your source files.

-The idea is to consider tests as specifications, and to run express them as types.
+The idea is to consider tests as specifications, and to express them as types.
 For example:

     Definition test_pred : pred 12 = 11 := eq_refl.